 - It seems that in my case multiple SharePoint API connections within single Logic App JSON definition causes error in deployment.
 If needed you can clear the extra connections from Power Automate UI and export the JSON manifest again.
 Alternatively you can manually clear these “extra references” from JSON (with Notepad++ for example) to get Power Automate imported correctly.
 It should be fairly easy to identify and change connection references from JSON file.

-So if you have a bigger workflow needs in your hands on Office 365/Azure cloud environment and you are thinking to use or already using Power Automate, it could be worth to check what Azure Logic apps has to offer and could this be more viable approach for you.
+So if you have a wider workflow needs (real enterprise scenarios with premium connector needs for example) in your hands on Office 365/Azure cloud environment and you are thinking to use or already using Power Automate, it could be worth to check what Azure Logic apps has to offer and could this be more viable approach for you.